hermesdj/youtube-auto-processor/README.md

 - `append_outro`:A flag to append the outro specified above to all processed videos
 - `intro_outro_air_date`: Date from when the intro and outro should be added to all processed videos
 - `endscreen_source_video_id`: The Youtube video id from where to copy the endscreen from
+- `locale`: The locale to be used in the planning spreadsheet.
+Defaults to `fr`.

 For the description_templates, the following values are for now available:
 - `${game_title}`: The game title as defined in the `serie.json` descriptor (see below)